 - The code provides provisions for workers to secure a job after being laid off.
 A fund shall be initiated consisting of contributions from the employer and the Appropriate Government.

-- The code also demands setting up of a re-skilling fund for training retrenched workers to be supported by the employer.
+- The code also demands the setting up of a re-skilling fund for training retrenched workers to be supported by the employer.

 Concerns with the Industrial Relation Code: